anooprathi/assignment/README.md

 5. The application could be run using mvn clean install and then spring-boot:run with default profile.
 Profiling could be dont using Spring profiles and creating different application.yaml files.
 For enterprice level, Config Server is the best option to maintain the Config Files.

-6. All the test could be done(JUnits and Integration) using "mvn test"
+6. All the test could be done(JUnits and Integration) using "mvn test".
+The jacoco report for the application is available at: http://localhost:63342/assignment/target/site/jacoco/index.html

 		CURL for the application :
 			1. curl --location 'http://localhost:8080/api/customers' \